T. C. McCartney: San Francisco 49ers (second stint)

 In 2017, McCartney was re-hired as an offensive assistant & quality control coach for the 49ers.
 He reunited with head coach Kyle Shanahan, who served as offensive coordinator of the Cleveland Browns in 2014 while McCartney was an offensive assistant.

 Denver Broncos

 After then-49ers quarterbacks coach Rich Scangarello was hired as the offensive coordinator for the Denver Broncos in 2019, McCartney followed Scangarello to Denver to serve as quarterbacks coach.
 McCartney was the only offensive assistant brought over by Scangarello from San Francisco.

 He was fired after Scangarello was terminated in January 2020.

 Cleveland Browns (second stint)

 In 2020, McCartney re-joined the Browns' coaching staff as an offensive assistant.
 In 2022, McCartney was promoted to Tight Ends coach, replacing new Quarterbacks coach Drew Petzing.
 On January 17, 2024, days after a Wild Card loss to the Houston Texans, head coach Kevin Stefanski fired McCartney.

 New England Patriots

 On February 19, 2024, McCartney was hired by the New England Patriots as their quarterbacks coach under head coach Jerod Mayo.
 On January 24, 2025, it was announced that McCartney and the Patriots were parting ways.

+Green Bay Packers

+On March 19, 2026, the Green Bay Packers hired McCartney as an offensive quality control coach.